markets/mini_i18n/README.md

 }
 ```

-Now, in your translation files, you should define content for those keys:
+Then, define those keys in your translation files:

 ```yaml
 es: